 How old is that bear?

 Black Bear Tooth Collection is Required

 The Fish & Wildlife Department needs your help.
 Knowing the age of the bears that are harvested by hunters is a very important part of Vermont’s scientific bear management program.
-Starting in 2017, a tooth is required by law to be submitted by the hunter from every bear harvested in Vermont.
+A premolar tooth is required by law to be submitted by the hunter from every bear harvested in Vermont.

-Removing the bear’s pre-molar tooth is easy and does not affect the mounting quality of the bear.
+Removing the bear’s premolar tooth is easy and does not affect the mounting quality of the bear.
 Visit http://tinyurl.com/BearToothRemoval for a video on removing the pre-molar.
 Please ask the check station operator for a tooth envelope so you can remove the tooth and seal it in the envelope and deposit it in the green tooth bucket at any check station.
 Remember to clearly print your name and Conservation ID Number on the envelope.
-If you don’t put it in the check station bucket, you must give it to a warden within 48 hours.
+If you don’t put it in the check station bucket, you must give it to a warden within 30 days.
 Every tooth we receive from hunters helps the bear project.